nikomatsakis/nll-rfc/0000-nonlexical-lifetimes.md

 the compiler assigns the resulting reference a **lifetime**.
 This lifetime corresponds to the span of the code where the reference may be used.
-The compiler will infer this lifetime to be the smallest lifetime that it can that still encompasses all the uses of the reference.
+The compiler will infer this lifetime to be the smallest lifetime that it can have that still encompasses all the uses of the reference.

 Note that Rust uses the term lifetime in a very particular way.
 In